asiddhant/taskonomy-nlp/README.md

 ## Installation

+AllenNLP requires Python 3.6.1 or later.
 The preferred way to install AllenNLP is via `pip`.
-Just run `pip install allennlp` in your Python 3.6 environment and you're good to go!
+Just run `pip install allennlp` in your Python environment and you're good to go!

-If you need pointers on setting up a Python 3.6 environment or would like to install AllenNLP using a different method, see below.
+If you need pointers on setting up an appropriate Python environment or would like to install AllenNLP using a different method, see below.

 ### Installing via pip

 #### Setting up a virtual environment

 [Conda](https://conda.io/) can be used set up a virtual environment with the version of Python required for AllenNLP.
-If you already have a Python 3.6 environment you want to use, you can skip to the 'installing via pip' section.
+If you already have a Python 3.6 or 3.7 environment you want to use, you can skip to the 'installing via pip' section.

 1. [Download and install Conda](https://conda.io/docs/download.html).